guettli/programming-guidelines/README.md

 If this is new to you, I will give you two examples:

 -   1:N --&gt; One invoice has several invoice positions.
-For example you buy three books in one order, the invoice will have three invoice positions.
+For example, you buy three books in one order, the invoice will have three invoice positions.
 This is a 1:N relationship.
 The invoice position is contained in exactly one invoice.
--   N:M --&gt; If you look at tags, for example at the Question+Answer site stackoverflow: One question can be related to several tags/topics and of course a topic can be set on several questions.
+-   N:M --&gt; If you look at tags, for example at the Question+Answer site StackOverflow: One question can be related to several tags/topics and of course a topic can be set on several questions.
-    For example you have a strange UnicodeError in Python then you can set the tags "python" and "unicode" on your question.
+    For example, you have a strange UnicodeError in Python then you can set the tags "python" and "unicode" on your question.
 This is an N:M relationship.
-One more well know example of N:M is user and groups.
+One well know example of N:M is user and groups.

 ### Conditionless Data Structures